dailystory/docs/articles/changelog/2020/may.md

 # DailyStory Product Updates for May 2020
 ## May 18, 2020
 * convert tracking links to web publish project and fix 404 issue with expired tenants
+* add system as supported storage type for data center

 ## May 15, 2020
 * convert search to use POST vs GET due to exceeding querystring length of 2048